Antonio Conte: Tottenham Hotspur

-Conte was appointed as head coach of Tottenham Hotspur on 2 November 2021 following the sacking of Nuno Espírito Santo the previous day.
+Conte was appointed as head coach of Tottenham Hotspur on 2 November 2021, following the sacking of Nuno Espírito Santo the previous day.
 He signed an 18-month contract with the option of a further year.
 His first match in-charge of Tottenham was a 3–2 win against Eredivisie side Vitesse.
 His first Premier League game was a 0–0 draw away to Everton on 7 November 2021.
 On 1 January 2022, following a late win against Watford, Conte became the first Tottenham manager to go unbeaten in their first eight league games.

 Conte helped Tottenham qualify for the Champions League for the first time since 2019–20, after winning 5–0 away against Norwich City and finishing fourth in the 2021–22 Premier League season.

-After a 2–0 victory against Everton, Conte had secured Tottenham their best ever start to a Premier League season; however, Tottenham's form dipped during December and January, with the defense in particular struggling.
+After a 2–0 victory against Everton, Conte had secured Tottenham their best ever start to a Premier League season; however, Tottenham's form dipped following this, with the defence in particular struggling.
 In February 2023, Conte underwent surgery, and management responsibilities were temporarily handed over to assistant Cristian Stellini, who managed to earn a well-deserved 1–0 win against Manchester City.
 Conte returned to the Tottenham dugout for the club's following games, a 4–1 defeat to Leicester City and a 1–0 defeat to AC Milan.
 Following a check-up on 16 February, it was announced that Conte would be returning to Italy to further his recovery, with Stellini once again taking over his duties.

+On 18 March 2023, Conte gave a press conference following a 3–3 draw away to bottom of the league Southampton, after Tottenham conceded a 3–1 lead.
+Conte said that he sees "selfish players" that "don't put their heart [into it]", and intending to explain Spurs current situation, he said: "Tottenham's story is this.
+Twenty years there is the owner and they never won something, but why?
+The fault is only for the club, or for every manager that stay[s] here?"
+Club captain Harry Kane and former midfielder Jamie O'Hara agreed with Conte that the club was in disarray.
+On 26 March, following exits in the Champions League as well as the FA Cup, it was announced by Tottenham that Conte had left the club by mutual consent.
+At the time of his departure, Tottenham were fourth in the Premier League, two points ahead of Newcastle United who had two games in hand.